-7) Camera Shutting Off (Appears to be resolved)
+7) Camera Shutting Off (Resolved)

 I am pretty sure this has nothing to do with dragonframe, but when I first got the 6D I had a third party AC adapter.
 I remember having issues with the camera shutting off, so I replaced it with the expensive Canon one and the problem remained.
 It does not seem to be a settings issue as it may run for days or even weeks without shutting off.
 I think the culprit was not the Canon power supply, but with the dummy battery part.
 Canon puts a stupid L shaped connector on it that cant fit through the knuckles on the PT-2100 Pan/Tilt/Roll.
 I had to cut the cable in order to route it, then I added a connection so I could re-attach it.
 It was a good connection too.
 Last time I was shooting about halfway through I swapped out the dummy battery with the Canon version and did not route the cable so its intact.
 So far the camera has not shut off, but this has not been long enough to declare it resolved.